Interview with Philippe Gouttard – 35 Trips in Tokyo

 My first interview with Philippe Gouttard dates back to 2007, almost eight years ago.
-At the time, I had just met him in Dublin and I barely started getting interested practice.
+At the time, I had just met him in Dublin and I had barely started getting interested in his practice.
 Eight years later , I now live in Japan and my practice has changed somewhat, but my link with Philippe remained.
 Besides aikido, what brings us together more particularly is our love for Tokyo and I took advantage of one of his annual trips to the Japanese capital try to make it express in a video that the city, its culture, its practice, accounted for how his practice developed.
 This interview is the full transcript of our discussion that day.

 Guillaume Erard: When did you start practicing Aikido?

 Philippe Gouttard: I started Aikido in France a long time ago, I was 16.
 It was in Saint-Etienne with a teacher who soon after quit teaching Aikido.
 Our group gathered to figure out who would take over the teaching.
 Most of the advanced students only wanted to train with him so they left.
 In the group of youngsters that remained, I was the only one willing to take over teaching.
 That is how I started teaching Aikido.
 It was more like gymnastics because I knew nothing about Aikido but I really liked sports.
 We did push ups, abs, falls, rolls, and so on.
 Every year, I went abroad to further my study.